-NSW is the largest producer of poultry meat in Australia, producing around 1/3 of the national total.
+NSW is the largest producer of poultry meat in Australia, producing around a third of the national total.
 NSW is also the second largest beef producer, accounting for around 20% of Australia’s total.

 The NSW Food Authority currently licenses approximately 8,000 businesses in the meat sector, including about 60 abattoirs, 350 meat processing plants and 1,800 retail premises (butchers), as well as cold stores and more than 4,500 food transport vehicles.